I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 So, do all the decisions come from the heart?
 Or are you capable of making decisions by yourself?

 Oops.
-There are no parts of the labyrinth that are responisble for decision-making.
-Nor am I independant from the labyrinth.
+There are no parts of the labyrinth that are responsible for decision-making.
+Nor am I independent from the labyrinth.
 Nor is it centralized.

 So you wouldn't call yourself a decision-making agent either?